Canadian Indian residential school system

-In Canada, the Indian residential school system was a network of boarding schools for Indigenous peoples.
-The network was funded by the Canadian government's Department of Indian Affairs and administered by Christian churches.
-The school system was created to isolate Indigenous children from the influence of their own culture and religion in order to assimilate them into the dominant Canadian culture.
-Over the course of the system's more than hundred-year existence, around 150,000 children were placed in residential schools nationally.
-By the 1930s, about 30 percent of Indigenous children were attending residential schools.
-The number of school-related deaths remains unknown due to incomplete records.
-Estimates range from 3,200 to over 30,000, mostly from disease.
+The Canadian Indian residential school system was a network of boarding schools for Indigenous peoples.
+The network was funded by the Canadian government's Department of Indian Affairs and administered by various Christian churches.
+The school system was created as a civilizing mission to isolate Indigenous children from the influence of their own culture and religion in order to assimilate them into the dominant Euro-Canadian culture.